Ron Weasley

-Ronald Bilius "Ron" Weasley is a fictional character in the Harry Potter series of novels by J. K. Rowling.
-He is introduced in Harry Potter and the Philosopher's Stone as a first-year student on his way to the wizarding school Hogwarts.
+Ronald "Ron" Weasley is a fictional character in the Harry Potter series of novels by J. K. Rowling.
+He is introduced in Harry Potter and the Philosopher's Stone as a first-year student on his way to Hogwarts, a school of magic.
 During the school year, Ron befriends Harry Potter and Hermione Granger.
 Being the only member of the trio who was raised in wizarding society, he provides insight into wizarding customs and traditions.
 Along with Harry and Hermione, he is a member of Gryffindor House at Hogwarts and is present for most of the action throughout the series.
-Ron is portrayed by Rupert Grint in all eight Harry Potter films, and Alastair Stout in the upcoming television series.
+Ron is portrayed by Rupert Grint in all eight Harry Potter films, and will be played by Alastair Stout in the upcoming television series.

 Creation and development

 Ron was one of the first Harry Potter characters that Rowling created.
 Although Ron and Hermione form a romantic bond in the series and eventually have children, Rowling confessed in a 2014 interview that she wrote the relationship as "a form of wish fulfilment".
 She said the characters are fundamentally incompatible in some ways, but that their relationship might function with "a bit of counselling".